-What phones can get Android 11?
+Which phones can get Android 11?

-At this stage you'll only be able to get Android 11 if you have a Pixel smartphone.
 This is the first major Android release that excludes the original Pixel and Pixel XL smartphones, while also folding the mid-range Pixel 3a and Pixel 3a XL into the roster too.
 The full list of compatible devices is below:

 - Pixel 2